-The editor helps the user to design own forms in order to present, print or edit parts of the data content.
+The editor helps the user to design own forms in order to present, print, filter or edit parts of the data content.
 It is possible to name, store and call up user-defined views.

-Object inspector
+Object Inspector

-TheObject inspector shows all properties and structural relations of an object.
+The Object Inspector shows all properties and structural relations of an object.
 The properties can also be changed in this editor.
-The Object inspector (Editoren | Object inspector) offers a clear presentation of the values/attributes and links of the respective object in a tabular form.
-The object inspector is the appropriate tool for editing the values/attributes of an object.
-The Object inspector supports the capturing and editing of variant specific values as well as the management of multilingual data content of an object.
-The selected object becomes the new content of the Object inspector by means of the Object inspect command in the context menu of the Object inspector.
+The Object Inspector offers a clear presentation of the values/attributes and links of the respective object in a tabular form.
+It is the appropriate tool for editing the values/attributes of an object.
+The Object Inspector is especially well suited for capturing and editing of variant specific values as well as the management of multilingual data content of an object.